SaurabhGoyal/vmrs/Readme.md

     - Memory - For data storage purpose only.
 This provides a larger storage area than registers and is used purely for storage of data that can not be fit into storage registers (R0-R7).
 Each memory slot can also hold a 16-bit value.
 - Machine loads the program code into memory at a certain address and sets `RPC` to that.
 - Machine keeps loading the instruction at the memory address referred by `RPC` and executing the business logic of that instruction.
 If the instruction is `OP_TRAP`, machine exits the program.
+- Machine also provides a virtual component called **"Memory Mapped Registers"** which is nothing but memory area which has is used for control purpose and not just data storage purpose.
+The main usecase is for handling IO from devices, since they can be dynamic, machine doesn't map registers to their signals and uses memory instead as memory is more dispensable than registers.

 ## Doubts
 - **Why to model registers as unsigned ints and then handle the negative numbers manually in VM logic instead of modelling them as signed ints only?**